magento/devdocs/src/cloud/project/user-admin.md

   - /cloud/project/user-admin.html#cloud-role-project
 ---

-You manage access to {{site.data.var.ece}} projects by adding users and assigning roles.
-Assign project-level roles to provide access to the entire project, and environment-level access to set permissions per available environment.
+You manage access to {{site.data.var.ece}} projects and certain environment types by adding users and assigning roles.
+Project level roles provide access to the entire project.

+## Environment types and user access

+Adobe Commerce on cloud infrastructure consists of three environments types: Production, Staging, and Integration.
+Access to an environment is granted by assigning a user the Admin, Contributor, Viewer, or None role.

 | **Role**            | **Scope**  | **Access** |
 |-|-|-|